dps923/winter2020/graded-work/assign4-professor.md

   * It will enable the storage of a photo
   * And the current location coordinates
 * Then we will add the ability to display the meal's list of food consumed items, which will start off empty
+* The "add item" pattern will enable the addition of a food item to the meal
 * Then we will add the ability to search then select an item from the web API, then save it
 * Finally, the ability to segue to the meal scene (that was created above) will be configured